Tinolang Manok (Chicken Tinola)

 • handful of whole black peppercorns

-• 2 cupspacked whole moringa leaves or pepper leaves (fresh, or frozen and thawed) or baby bok choy (see tip)
+• packed whole moringa leaves or pepper leaves or baby bok choy

 Directions